emberjs/ember.js/CONTRIBUTING.md

 For bugs related to canary features, follow the prefixing rules for features.

+For bugs specifically for past releases, tag for that release `[BUGFIX release-1-13]` and submit the PR against the stable branch for that release: `emberjs:stable-1-13`

 ### Cleanup

 Cleanup commits are for removing deprecated functionality and should be tagged